ErikEkstedt/jekyll-now/_drafts/misc/2019-12-10-Encoders-and-Representations.md

 <img class='centerImg' src="/images/cnn/ResnetBlock.png" alt="" width="50%"/>

-Lets construct a casual ResNet Block and test that causality holds.
+Lets construct a causal ResNet Block and test that causality holds.
 In the images below we see the output from multiple Casual ResNet Blocks (5 layers).
 The outpu to the left is the randomly initialized output and to the right is the output initialized to all ones and all the nonzero output has a value of one.